Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Text reads "File name changed to Document Draft 1"

-In doing that, you preserve the original version of the file.
+In doing that, you preserve the original version of the file, it hasn’t been changed in any way at all.

 That then allows you to easily backtrack.
 You can begin again, from the original file.
 Starting from scratch.